 A truly beautiful looking dish with a real wow factor!
 This recipe does require some fine, well-practiced knife skills so it might be best for older children (aged 9 years+).

 If you’re making this in school pre-cook the noodles before the lesson to eliminate the need for hot water/cooking in the classroom.
-Just make sure to toss the cooked noodles in sesame oil to prevent them from sticking.
+Just make sure to toss the cooked noodles in olive or rapeseed oil to prevent them from sticking.

 Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; cut using bridge/claw technique safely; use a vegetable peeler safely.

 Chopping board, knife, weighing scales, large bowl, jug, measuring spoons, vegetable peeler, tin opener, colander, garlic press, citrus squeezer (optional), fork, spoon.